hexanode/ansible-firewall/README.md

 ## Rules Syntax

-### Filter Rules & Roles Rules syntax
+### Filter Rules & Nat Rules & Roles Rules syntax

-Here is a recap of all possible values for firewall_filter_rules & for role rules.
+Here is a recap of all possible values for firewall_rules & for role rules.

 | Option    | Role                            | Default value | Possible values                     |
 |-----------|---------------------------------|:-------------:|-------------------------------------|